SignPath/Website-old/src/documentation/4_build_integration.md

 ## PowerShell

 SignPath can be integrated in your automated build process by using our API.
 For convenience, we provide a PowerShell module that can be used from within your build/deploy chain.
-The module can be downloaded from [PSGallery](https://www.powershellgallery.com/packages/SignPath/1.0.1).
+The module can be downloaded from [PowerShell Gallery](https://www.powershellgallery.com/packages/SignPath).

 Signing requests can be created by calling the following commands via PowerShell: